artificially-ai/kaggle_toxicity/README.md

 competition.
 The function has demonstrated to be better than the ReLU function.
 More about the ReLUs function (as I call it), will soon be available in a separate paper, as there is a hyper parameter that needs to be tuned depending on the network architecture.

-## Dependencies

-To get this model running, one has to first go to the [Automated ML](https://github.com/ekholabs/automated_ml) repository I created.
-That repository contains some Terraform modules that are used to build the AWS infrastructure from scratch.
-Only a couple of manual steps are needed, like creating an AWS account and key-pair.

 ## Performance

 ### MacBook Pro